nicobeltran7/Python-Finance-Case-Study/README.md

 Turn raw daily prices into **decision-ready views**: price trends, return correlations, and a quick diversification read for a mixed basket vs **S&P 500**.

 **Business case (why this exists)**
-A PM/CFO asks, “How are our names moving vs the market, and what actually diversifies us?”
+A PM/CFO asks, "How are our names moving vs the market, and what actually diversifies us?"
 This repo shows a **fast, reproducible path** from data → returns → correlations → takeaways you can drop into a slide the same day.

 ---